The latest version of anvi’o is

 index.html file in the summary directory, you will see an output with some essential information about the analysis:

-As well as a TAB-delimited file that describes every protein cluster:
+As well as the TAB-delimited file for gene clusters:

 |1||PC_00001990||MIT9303||30298||COG1199||Rad3-related DNA helicase||L||Replication, recombination and repair||MLEARSHQQLKHLLLQNSSP(…)|